Discover Our Journey to a Sustainable Organic Lifestyle

 We entered our aquaponic urban farm into the Goa Competition for home gardens

-Certificate from Botanical Society of Goa awarded to Peter Singh and Meenu Kaur for first prize in Organic Vegetable Garden category, signed by President Raj S Pai Panandiker and Secretary Miguel Braganza, awarded in 2017.
+Certificate from Botanical Society of Goa awarded as a first prize in Organic Vegetable Garden category, signed by President Raj S Pai Panandiker and Secretary Miguel Braganza, awarded in 2017. for the Aquaponic Greenhouse home garden in the Goa home

 We won the first prize for organic home vegetable gardens every year for three years

-A variety of fresh vegetables including cucumbers, radishes, tomatoes, bitter gourds, green beans, and herbs such as basil and parsley, arranged on a glass platter.
-White flowers are visible in the background.
+An Aquaponic harvest of fresh vegetables including cucumbers, radishes, tomatoes, bitter gourds, green beans, and herbs such as basil and parsley, from the greenhouses around the Goa home

-Assortment of fresh vegetables and fruits on a glass table, including lettuce, kale, basil, cilantro, pomegranate, lemons, passionfruit, okra, black peppercorns, and mulberries.
+Aquaponic harvest of fresh vegetables including lettuce, kale, basil, cilantro, pomegranate, lemons, passionfruit, okra, black peppercorns, and mulberries from the greenhouses around the Goa home

 Aquaponic harvest in the Goa Home from the greenhouses on the rooftops and walls of the home,